 Reality: May work for some campaigns, but in most cases, personalization levels will beg to be raised

 Automation and mass mailing are looming large in marketers’ minds now.
-When selecting an email service platform, 2/3 (66%) of the respondents in a survey listed possibility of marketing automation in the top three factors they look for.
-This consideration even overrides user friendliness, which scored slightly below at 60%.
-However, this trend mostly comes from DTC marketing – whereas in case with life sciences, actual engagement presupposes deeper interactions than just clicking an “Add to cart” button.
+When selecting an email service platform, 2/3 (66%) of the respondents in a survey listed the possibility of marketing automation in the top three factors they look for.
+This consideration even overrides user-friendliness, which scored slightly below at 60%.
+However, this trend mostly comes from DTC marketing – whereas in a case with life sciences, actual engagement presupposes deeper interactions than just clicking an “Add to cart” button.

 Once the territory of really sensitive information is reached – or once more responsible issues are at stake – the triggered email from familiar address becomes more important.

 What is the nature of personalization in such cases?
 Unlike the mechanism of personalizing content in automated campaigns, here the content will probably be based on the insights received from HCPs at the initial stage – and then tailored to the patient feedback whenever possible.

 This means that using flexible email templates becomes vital.
 To render the necessary information and/or interaction elements (e.g. survey or feedback) properly, the most productive strategy will be to assemble emails quickly from predesigned components – a job that can be done by a manager, while the agency provides the templates.

 Is it all doable?
 It has just become so.

 Bonus checklist: 5 tips for effective patient-oriented emailing

 What is patient engagement for the company?
 For the affiliate?
 For this one campaign?
 What do you hope to achieve?
 Doing patient engagement just for art’s sake is impossible.
 If, for example, the principal goal is getting insights for aligning professional communications, then it already dictates the content types and email distribution tactics: survey forms in email body and segmentation based on corresponding criteria.
 Awareness campaigns will gravitate towards incorporated video, etc.